denoland/deno/docs/contributing/web_platform_tests.md

 #### `setup`

-Validate that your environment is conigured correctly, or help you configure it.
+Validate that your environment is configured correctly, or help you configure it.

 This will check that the python3 (or `python.exe` on Windows) is actually Python 3.